Bettermeans/help.bettermeans/_posts/2010-12-04-dashboard.markdown

 The Dashboard is not only a good place to see an overview of all the work, but you can take action directly from the dashboard.
 You can create an item, vote, estimate, prioritize, start, join, finish, and accept or reject an item.
 For more information on each of these actions, see below.

 From the dashboard you can also open up a lightbox (a window within the window), where you can see the details of an item, including: full history, discussion, status, creator, owner, and more.
 Also from the lightbox, you can take all the actions that you would in the dashboard, voting, estimation, etc. The nice part about the lightbox is that when you are done, you can close the lightbox and you are back on the Dashboard where you left off.
-Here is what the lightbox view looks like.
+Here is a tour of the lightbox and how it is used.

 <object width="640" height="390">
   <param name="movie" value="http://www.youtube.com/v/ISNn3TK21iY"></param>